arabine/open-story-teller/docs/dev-firmware-micro-vm.md

 | sp    | 21     | stack pointer                    | Y         |
 | ra    | 22     | return address                   | N         |

+Registers that are preserved means that the VM will store them on the stack before the `call` operation.
+Then, after the return (`ret`), theses registers are restored.

+Registers that are not preserved must be saved manually (by writing code) by the user before using them.

 # Instructions